Spirituality: So Many Definitions

 But what do we do?
 How we recapture that sense of the presence of Jesus in our lives?

 10 Steps to Spiritual Growth

 In no particular order (except the first one), let’s take a look at 10 ways to grow spiritually

-There are so many other ways to grow spiritually regardless of our age or situation.
+There are so many other ways to achieve spiritual growth regardless of our age or situation.
 Please share your favorite ideas for growth.
 Let’s grow in love with God together.

 Other articles of interest: 5 Steps on the Path to Growing Spiritually

 Also Check Out: 9 Benefits of Increasing Your Spirituality.

 There a number of books and website devoted to Spirituality and Aging.
 One I read while writing my thesis that addressed a number of topics was Winter Grace: Spirituality and Aging by Kathleen Fischer.
 It is filled with wisdom.